Powerball jackpot hits $550M as Mega Millions grows to $750M

 DES MOINES, Iowa (AP) — Another night, another chance to win a giant lottery jackpot.

-On Wednesday night, it will be a $550 million Powerball prize.
-It will come only a day after no one won a $625 million Mega Millions jackpot, causing that prize to grow to $750 million ahead the next drawing on Friday night.
+The Powerball prize drawing comes only a day after no one won a $625 million Mega Millions jackpot, causing that prize to grow to $750 million ahead the next drawing on Friday night.

 The Mega Millions prize is now the fifth-largest in U.S. history.